Our entrance into homeschooling high school was kind of rough.

 We’ll also talk about the changes and growth that come with homeschooling your teen – everything from ways to keep communication strong to things that are important to focus on.

-To get you started, sign up below for a 6-page recommended literature checklist.
+To get you started, sign up below to receive a helpful college planner.

 You’ll also get access to my subscriber-only resource library and newsletter!